uptonking/note4yaoo/read-docs-react-p1-main-concepts.md

 ## 5.state & lifecycle
 - State is similar to props, but it is private and fully controlled by the component.
+- React then calls the Clock component’s `render()` method.
+  - This is how React learns what should be displayed on the screen.
+  - React then updates the DOM to match the Clock’s render output.
-- The render method will be called each time an update happens
+- The `render` method will be called each time an update happens
   - but as long as we render `<Clock />` into the same DOM node, only a single instance of the Clock class will be used.
   - This lets us use additional features such as local state and lifecycle methods.
 - While `this.props` is set up by React itself and `this.state` has a special meaning, you are free to add additional fields to the class manually if you need to store something that doesn’t participate in the data flow (like a timer ID).